top of page

 Photo by Quino Al on Unsplash

 Working in a male-dominated field like engineering or design can be both rewarding and challenging and I would certainly know!
+This year celebrates 21 years in the field and over time, i've collected some real nuggets to give you a boost when facing tough times.

 Here’s my tried and tested tips on how to cultivate unshakable confidence while staying true to yourself.